CyVerse-learning-materials/foss-2019/getting_started/agenda.rst

     * - 06/05/19 (Wednesday)
       - 8:00-9:00
       - Breakfast with DE team (optional)
-      - CyVerse provides breakfast participants who are interested in providing user feedback the Discovery Environment development team.
+      - CyVerse provides breakfast participants who are interested in providing DE user feedback
     * -
       - 9:00-9:15
       - Introduction and overview of the day's activities (Walls)